You are here

 9. People have used wind energy for more than 2,000 years to pump water and grind grain.
 In the 19th century, wind-powered water pumps made life possible in arid regions of the United States and Australia by tapping and bringing water to the surface from deep aquifers.
 Between 1850 and 1970, more than 6 million small wind turbines were installed in the U.S. alone, primarily for water pumping.
 Read more about the history of wind energy.

 8. You can find wind turbines used in distributed applications all across the United States.
-At the end of 2015, U.S. wind turbines in distributed applications reached a cumulative installed capacity of more than 934 megawatts (MW) from nearly 75,000 turbines across all 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
-That’s enough capacity to power more than 142,000 American homes.
+At the end of 2016, U.S. wind turbines in distributed applications reached a cumulative installed capacity of 992 megawatts (MW) from installations using nearly 77,000 turbines across all 50 states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.

 7. A large portion of all wind turbines installed in the United States generate power for on-site or local use.
-On a unit basis, distributed wind installations account for more than 66 percent of the roughly 114,000 total wind turbines installed in the United States since 2003 and accounted for about 30 percent of all wind turbines installed in the United States in 2015.
+On a unit basis, distributed wind installations account for 65 percent of the roughly 120,000 total wind turbines installed in the United States since 2003 and accounted for about 40 percent of all wind turbines installed in the United States in 2016.

 2. Distributed wind is a homegrown industry that strengthens the domestic economy.
 U.S.-based small wind turbine manufacturers favor U.S. supply chain vendors which are comprised of hundreds of manufacturing facilities and vendors spread across dozens of states– supporting jobs in manufacturing, retail, construction, and maintenance.
-Self-reported domestic content levels for individual small wind turbines installed in the United States in 2015 ranged from 66% to 100%, and on an aggregate level U.S.-based companies provided nearly 100% of the small wind turbines installed in the United States in 2015.
-For more information on the U.S. distributed wind market, check out the 2015 Distributed Wind Market Report.
+Self-reported domestic content levels for individual small wind turbines installed in the United States in 2016 ranged from 80% to 100%, and on an aggregate level U.S.-based companies provided 98% of the small wind turbines installed in the United States in 2016.
+For more information on the U.S. distributed wind market, check out the 2016 Distributed Wind Market Report.

 1. Distributed wind contributes to the growth of U.S. exports.
-At 21.5 MW, U.S. manufacturers of small wind turbines posted another record year of exports in 2015, doubling capacity sent abroad.
-Between 2012 and 2015, U.S.-based small wind turbine manufacturers accounted for a combined $310 million in small wind turbine export sales.
+At 10.3 MW and an estimated value of $62 million, U.S. manufacturers of small wind turbines posted another solid year of exports in 2016, a level comparable to 2014.
+Between 2014 and 2016, U.S.-based small wind turbine manufacturers accounted for more than $240 million in small wind turbine export sales.